 Like its main competitor, NordVPN offers a 30-day money-back guarantee, allowing any interested customer to take it for a lengthy ride before definitely committing.

 You, your friends, and family can enjoy streaming your favorite shows (featured on Netflix, BBC iPlayer, Amazon Prime, Hulu, and others) on up to 7 devices at the same time - even more if you have a router that supports a VPN connection.
-Another one of its selling points is its outstanding network of over 6,530 servers in 90 countries and 112 locations.
+Another one of its selling points is its outstanding network of over 6,500 servers in 90 countries and 112 locations.
 You can even get your own dedicated IP.

 If this isn’t enough to make you a believer in CyberGhost, then consider this - the provider will give you a chance to try it yourself, you don’t even need to leave your credit card details.
 Just download the app from the website and you can use it for seven days on Android or one day on Windows.
 There’s a trial option for iOS, but you’ll have to leave your payment details and cancel within 7 days unless you want to pay for the full service.

 That said, CyberGhost can be a tad slower than NordVPN and ExpressVPN, but it is also cheaper than both.

 Surfshark is an ideal candidate for streaming Netflix and other geo-restricted services, especially for content available only to local audiences in the US, UK, France, Italy, Japan, Australia, and other places, which it easily provides access to no matter where you are.

 If you only need a VPN for such purposes, then you shouldn’t look any further - Surfshark has a cheap long-term payment option that will reduce its price to a measly $2.49 per month - quite a bargain considering you’re getting access to all the content you otherwise could forget about.